MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-power-apps.md

 Customer Insights is one of the many [available sources for data in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-data-sources).

 Refer to the Power Apps documentation to learn how to [add a data connection to an app](https://docs.microsoft.com/powerapps/maker/canvas-apps/add-data-connection).
+We recommend you review how [delegation in Power Apps handles large data sets](https://docs.microsoft.com/powerapps/maker/canvas-apps/delegation-overview).

 ## Available entities